chmac/cohesion-catalyst/README.md

 The __cohesion-catalyst__ project consists of two [Meteor](http://guide.meteor.com/#what-is-meteor) apps that share the same [MongoDB](https://docs.mongodb.org/manual/introduction/) database.
 Furthermore, the two applications use the same private (i.e. unpublished) Meteor package that provides common collections and schema definitions.
 We use [Meteor Up X](https://github.com/arunoda/meteor-up/tree/mupx) to deploy both apps to our own server.

 The project structure is as follows:
-* `/app` - the _main_ application for normal users
+* `/app` - the _main_ application for regular users
-* `/admin` - an admin app for special users with admin rights who can control the content in the database.
+* `/admin` - an admin app for users with admin rights who can control the content in the database.
 * `/global-packages` - location of private Meteor packages

 ## Local configuration